Sticker shock may be a side effect if you buy 'combination drugs'

 Herrick's analysis focused on two drugs made by Horizon Therapeutics, Duexis and Vimovo, and pointed out ways that companies prevent patients from experiencing sticker-shock, like offering coupons and working with specialty pharmacies.

-Horizon outlines its strategy in financial filings, in which the company acknowledges concerns about pharmacists substituting less expensive options.
+Horizon outlines its strategy in financial filings, in which the company acknowledges concerns about pharmacists' substitutions of less expensive options.

-"We have faced challenges due to pharmacists increasingly switching a patient's intended prescription from DUEXIS and VIMOVO to a generic or over-the-counter brand of their active ingredients," the company wrote in a 2016 SEC filing.
+"We have faced challenges due to pharmacists increasingly switching a patient's intended prescription from DUEXIS and VIMOVO to a generic or over-the-counter brand of their active ingredients," the company wrote in a 2016 filing with the Securities and Exchange Commission.

 "Part of our commercial strategy to increase adoption and access to our medicines in the face of these incentives to use generic alternatives is to offer physicians the opportunity to have patients fill prescriptions through independent pharmacies participating in our HorizonCares patient access program, including shipment of prescriptions to patients," the 2019 quarterly filing reads.

-Herrick sees it as a way to work around pharmacies who might suggest a less expensive option.
+Herrick sees it as a way to work around pharmacies that might suggest less expensive options.

-"If a drug company has to go around the local pharmacy and sign up independent pharmacies, it's a case of gaming the healthcare system," says Herrick.
-"They try to circumvent the local pharmacy from saying, 'that's over the counter.'"
+"If a drug company has to go around the local pharmacy and sign up independent pharmacies, it's a case of gaming the health care system," Herrick said.
+"They try to circumvent the local pharmacy from saying 'that's over the counter.'"

-Programs like HorizonCares are a way companies can bypass incentives to buy the cheapest drug and sidestep the competitive process, Herrick said.
-"It's a strategy we probably shouldn't tolerate as a society."
+Programs like HorizonCares are a way companies can bypass incentives to buy the cheapest drug and sidestep the competitive process, Herrick said, adding: "It's a strategy we probably shouldn't tolerate as a society."

 Horizon disputes the characterization.
 "The reality here is that our co-pay support programs help address payer attempts to prevent patients from receiving the medicine their doctor prescribed based on reasons other than clinical benefit," the company said in an email to NBC News.
-Horizon also points out that there is specific language in the FDA-approved labeling cautioning patients not to substitute other medicines for their prescribed medication.
+Horizon also points out that there is specific language in labeling approved by the Food and Drug Administration that cautions patients not to substitute other medicines for their prescribed medications.

 Click here to read the full statement from Horizon Therapeutics

-NBC News asked the FDA why it approved a label suggesting patients not substitute the two generics for the combo drug and was told to make a Freedom of Information Act request (FOIA).
+NBC News asked the FDA why it approved a label suggesting that patients not substitute the two generics for the combo drug and was told to make a request under the Freedom of Information Act.
 Two months later, NBC News received the documents: The FDA acknowledges that "the individual components of Duexis are readily available over-the-counter."
-An agency reviewer also notes "the potential exists for the formulation to be dosed comitantly in place of Duexis."
+An agency reviewer also notes that "the potential exists for the formulation to be dosed comitantly in place of Duexis."
 But in the end, the reviewer calls the label "reasonable," citing in part the fact that Duexis uses 26.6 mg of the stomach protectant famotidine.
 Over the counter, the commonly available strengths are 20 mg and 40 mg.

-Matt Eyles, the president and CEO of the health insurance trade group AHIP, said, "Drug prices are out of control, and millions of hardworking Americans feel the consequences every day.
+Matt Eyles, president and chief executive of the health insurance trade group America's Health Insurance Plans, said: "Drug prices are out of control, and millions of hard-working Americans feel the consequences every day.
 While new drugs may offer breakthrough cures, repackaging old over-the-counter or generic medications and charging unaffordable prices is not the kind of innovation Americans need."

 When Horizon bought Vimovo from another drug maker, AstraZeneca, in 2013, the list price for the drug was $114, according to GoodRx, a drug-pricing website.
 Within weeks, according to a GoodRx analysis, the company raised the list price to $799.
 Six years and nine price hikes later, the list price is $2,482.